-If you cannot take HRT or decide not to, there are other ways to relieve your symptoms of menopause.
+If you cannot take HRT or decide not to, there are other ways to relieve menopause symptoms.

 These include: